tarantool/cartridge-cli/doc/commands/pack/building_in_docker.rst

             -   Images that work as cache sources for both build and runtime images.
                 See the ``--cache-from`` flag for ``docker build``.
         *   -   ``--sdk-path``
+            -   Enterprise only.
-            -   Path to the SDK to be delivered in the final artifact.
+                Path to the SDK to be delivered in the final artifact.
                 Alternatively, you can pass the path via the ``TARANTOOL_SDK_PATH`` environment variable, which is of lower priority.
         *   -   ``--sdk-local``
+            -   Enterprise only.
-            -   Deliver the SDK from the local machine in the final artifact.
+                Deliver the SDK from the local machine in the final artifact.

 ..  note::